Local Spectral Deformation: General Theory

+\begin{rem} If $\lambda_0$ is an isolated eigenvalue, then we know from Kato \cite{K} that the perturbed eigenvalues $\lambda^\pm_i$ are analytic at $\xi=\xi_0$, that is; in \ref{Ana-d1} one may choose $\ell=1$ (and the continuation through $\xi_0$ yields one of the other branches $\lambda^\mp_j$).
+We cannot exclude algebraic singularities at $\xi_0$ since the eigenvalues come from $H_{\theta_0}(\xi)$, which may not be a normal operator.
+We do not know of an example of an embedded eigenvalue where one cannot choose $\ell=1$. \end{rem}

-In the case of multiple parameters, the structure of the point spectrum becomes more complicated, and we need the notion of semi-analytic sets, the definition of which is recalled in Appendix~\ref{sec-semi-sub}.
+In the case of multiple parameters, the structure of the point spectrum becomes more complicated, and the right setting here is that of semi-analytic sets, the definition of which is recalled in Appendix~\ref{sec-semi-sub}.
+More precisely, we are interested in the analytic structure of the set

+In the following section, we explore an example where $\xi$ is a total momentum variable, in which case $\Sigma_\mathrm{pp}$ is the energy-momentum point spectrum.
 The reader may wish to consult Definitions~\ref{def-semi-sub}.\ref{item-def-OW} and~\ref{def-semi-sub}.\ref{item-def-semi} before proceeding to the main theorem of this subsection:

 \begin{thm} Suppose Condition~\ref{cond_analytic}.
 There exists $r>0$ and $\rho>0$, such that with $W = (\lambda_0-\rho',\lambda_0+\rho')\times B_r^{\R^d}(\xi_0)$, we have that $\Sigma_\mathrm{pp}\cap W \in\mathcal O(W)$.
 In particular, $\Sigma_\mathrm{pp}\cap W$ is a semi-analytic subset of $W$. \end{thm}